opendatacube/odc-stac-prototype/README.md

         ./Json
 ```
 NOTES:
     - Only the 'output_dir' needs write permission.
-In production mode it will teh same as the 'input_dir'.
+In production mode it will be the same as the 'input_dir'.
-    - The 'subset' is either the date as '2018-06-29'or tile number as '05S105E-10S110E'
+    - The 'subset' is either the date as '2018-06-29', tile number as '05S105E-10S110E' or as the case may be.
-    - To generate for all subsets in a dir, use its value as 'A' (no quotes)
+    - To generate a stac.json for all subsets in a directory, use its value as 'A' (no quotes)
+        ```
+            subset:
+                A
+        ```
-        - This will be required in the case of tile numbers as subsets.
+        - It may be required in the case of tiles, as temporal data is spread across them.
     - In the case of date as subsets give just the date.
-    - In practice, it may be necessary to dynamically create the 'stac.yaml' file or pass the params in commandline.

 2. Run the program from the commandline as below.